vinckr/site/content/blog/movies.md

 ## Reviews

-I review and rate some of the movies I watch.
-Don't take it too seriously - it's highly subjective and more intended as a list of personal recommendations than as serious critique.
+I review and rate movies I watch.
+Don't take it serious - it's highly subjective and more intended as a list of personal recommendations than as serious critique.

 Rating: